brittonlaroche/Confluent-Kafka-Vector-Search-Workflows/README.md

 ### Implementation Detail
 ![Workflows Genreral Architecture](/files/img/workflowsImplementation.png)

-Lets consider the question "I need to buy some formal dress shoes now, where can I go?"
+Lets consider the question "I need to buy some formal dress shoes in my size, where can I go right now thats close to my address?"
 This question needs the shoe size from the user_profile topic or ODS.
 It needs the store hours to compare to the current time, and its needs the store location.
 Finally it needs a vector search against the product collection based on the user shoe size and closest store id.

 Lets take a look at our user profile data.